typescript-primera-aplicacion

 How to Create Your First Application in TypeScript

 Let’s create our first TypeScript application.
-As usual, our first application will be a “Hello World” (that is, an application that simply displays a message on the screen).
+As usual, our first application will be a “Hello world” (that is, an application that will simply display a message on the screen).

-We agree that it will not be the best application you make in your life.
-But it is the starting point to see the complete process from beginning to end, and to ensure that everything works.
+We agree it won’t be the best application you’ll ever make.
+But it’s the starting point to see the complete process from beginning to end, and to make sure everything works.

 So let’s get to it! 👇